landnthrn/SmartAutoAction.ahk-by-landn.thrn/README.md

 #### DIFFERENCE IN USE:

-For both versions you can automate any other key/action continuously, use
-`F1 + (any key other than W, + mouse clicks & buttons)`
+For both versions you can automate any other key/action continuously, using `F1 + (any key other than W, + mouse clicks & buttons)`

 As for autorun there's two slightly different versions: